-If you’re a first-time LMS buyer, chances are you tried understanding the pricing models offered by various vendors, and this left you either confused or created more questions than provided answers.
-In this article, we are going to talk about 5 common LMS pricing models that every prospective buyers should know about.
+If you’re a first-time LMS buyer, chances are you tried understanding the pricing models offered by various vendors and the process left you either confused or left more questions unanswered.

 Primarily, the market for LMS systems is made up of many vendors, and each vendor has their own pricing model.
 The confusion for most parts is around terms like—Per Active User, Registered User, and Actual User.
 And truth be told, the definitions for these terms will vary from vendor to vendor as well.

-However, one thing to remember is—LMS companies license their platform to corporates (who train their employees and extended enterprise) and training companies (who sell courses to the general public).
-Many LMS companies cater to both these audiences, and the pricing models they offer, are better suited for either corporates or training companies.
+However, one thing to remember is that LMS companies license their platform to corporates (who train their employees and extended enterprise) and training companies (who sell courses to the general public).
+Many LMS companies cater to both these audiences, however, you’ll notice that their pricing models are better suited for either corporates or training companies.
 With that said, it may be clear to you now why understanding LMS pricing models is very important for both first-time buyers and repeat users.

 Here are 5 Common LMS Pricing models